 Here’s some information from http://publications.gc.ca for those of you who want to know more about them:

 The three most common types of tent caterpillars in Canada are Eastern, Western and Forest tent caterpillars.
 They got their name from the tent-like structures the larvae (caterpillars) build.
 The size of the tent increases as the larvae grow.
 The caterpillars mature in four to six weeks, reaching a length of about 2 to 3 cm.
 Eastern tent caterpillars are hairy and brownish black, with a light stripe down the back.
 Blue spots and brown yellow lines are found along the side of their bodies.
-The adult moths are usually a reddish-brown colour, but can be yellow-brown as well.
+The adult moths are usually a reddish-brown color, but can be yellow-brown as well.

 Western tent caterpillars tend to be reddish brown on top and pale underneath.
 They have a row of blue spots on their backs, with orange spots mixed in between.
 The adult moths are orange-brown, with yellow lines on the wings.
 Forest tent caterpillars feed on deciduous trees in many parts of Canada.
 Outbreaks frequently last two or more years, and usually happen at intervals of ten years or more.
 They have a similar life cycle to the Eastern and Western tent caterpillars, with one distinct difference: instead of building tent-like webs, they make a type of silken mat on the trunk or branches where they collect to rest, leaving only to feed on the leaves.
-These caterpillars are a pale blue colour with black, and have a series of white spots on the back.
-The adult moth is a yellow-brown colour.
+These caterpillars are a pale blue color with black, and have a series of white spots on the back.
+The adult moth is a yellow-brown color.

 The Eastern and Forest tent caterpillar moths lay their eggs in late June or early July, while the Western tent caterpillar moth appears later and lays eggs in August.
 The eggs are laid in groups of 150 to 350 and encased in a frothy substance that hardens into a shiny Styrofoam-like material, forming a dark brown or gray band that straddles or encircles twigs of susceptible trees.
 In the spring, as soon as foliage opens, the eggs hatch into young caterpillar larvae that begin to make communal tent webs.
 The Eastern tent is usually built in tree or branch forks, while the Western tent may enclose the tips of branches.